Ramadan Festival in Turkey

 Ramadan and Ramadan Feast in Turkey

 Ramadan is one of the biggest festivals in Turkey celebrated by the Muslim population of the country.
-They fast from sunrise to sunset and then have iftar, which is breaking their whole day of fast with delicious food.
+They fast from sunrise to sunset and then have “iftar,” breaking their whole day of fast with delicious food.
 After a whole month of fasting, there is a three-day-long holiday when everyone has grand feasts with their friends and families.

 As a guest of Turkey, you can participate in the magnificent feasts.
-You will be welcomed with open arms.
-Regardless of your nationality, culture or religion, you will surely be mesmerized by the Ramadan feast in Turkey.
+You will be welcomed with open arms by the Turkish folk.
+Regardless of your nationality, culture, or religion, you will surely be mesmerized by the Ramadan Feast in Turkey.

 Ramadan Festival in Turkey: An Experience of a Lifetime